 d=fRr

+Crossover Distance – approximation 1

 The approximation only holds good for an optical lens system with a collection angle of approximately 63°.
 If the collection angle is markedly different, the full formula, as prescribed by Walsh, should be used.

-is good for circular optical apparatus with a spherical light source but when the optical system is larger in one dimension than another; for example, a rectangular lens with a cylindrical light source, the vertical and horizontal crossover distance will be different.
+Crossover Distance – approximation 1 is good for circular optical apparatus with a spherical light source but when the optical system is larger in one dimension than another; for example, a rectangular lens with a cylindrical light source, the vertical and horizontal crossover distance will be different.
 In this case, the formula can be expressed as follows:

 d=fHh

+Crossover Distance – approximation 2

 Where:

 d is the crossover distance (m);